hanfengliu/CISC3140-LAB3-JS-Event-Listeners/README.md

- Your project repository should include a description of what you attempted to create along with source code and samples of using the program produced.

 # Password Conditions Matcher - Description
 This repository is mainly based on and uses javascript's addEventListener() method that listens for the input and the click events.
 Input event trigger when user typing into the input field and the click event is trigger when user clicks the submit button.
 This will check if the user's input satisfies all the requirements and display a pop-up window that notifies the user about the result.